DakaraProject/dakara-server/README.md

 ## Installation

 To install Dakara completely, you have to get all the parts of the project.
-Installation guidelines are provided over here:
+Installation guidelines are provided here:

 * [Dakara web client](https://github.com/DakaraProject/dakara-client-web/);
 * [Dakara player VLC](https://github.com/DakaraProject/dakara-player-vlc/);